ahmedfahad04/refactoring-workshop/README.md

 # Code Smell Resolved

-In this repository under, [here](https://github.com/ahmedfahad04/refactoring-workshop/tree/master/java/src/main/java) we can find two packages.
+In this repository [here](https://github.com/ahmedfahad04/refactoring-workshop/tree/master/java/src/main/java) we can find two packages.
 One of them contains the actual code and the other contains the Code Smell Resolved code.
 Therefore, we'll look up our solution in **codeSmellResolved** package.